How to Test Social Media Engagement in Your Market

 We start with a strategy.
 This will be based on several elements such as market research, competitive intelligence, best practices and a set of assumptions.

-The strategy results in an editorial calendar, which is scheduled for a month ahead.
 The editorial calendar has specific content categories, which we then test.
 Examples of content include industry specific news, humorous posts, inspirational quotes, questions to the audience, etc.

 Implement the Strategy and Revise for Optimal Performance